 20 en-suite rooms (extra beds and cots available).
 One room has good wheelchair access.
-Sitting room with TV and a spacious kitchen.
 Dining area (high chairs available).
-Access to a computer with Internet.
-Laundry facilities.

 Breakfast included.
 Dinner available during the summer season if pre-booked.
-Basic cooking facilities in the living room.
 The nearest supermarket is in village Vík í Mýrdal (16 km / 10 mi).
 Various diners and restaurants in the area.

 Service and recreation